ibm-watson-data-lab/simple-search-service/README.md

 ### Disabling Deployment Tracking

-For manual deploys, deployment tracking can be disabled by removing `require("cf-deployment-tracker-client").track();` from the beginning of the `app.js` main server file.
+For manual deploys, deployment tracking can be disabled by removing `require("cf-deployment-tracker-client").track();` from the end of the `app.js` main server file.

 #### License